FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

    should write the device apps in C++ language.

 2. For the device apps wrotten in JavaScript language, HybridOS provides an agent like a Web browser.
-The agent contains the V8 JS engine and a customized HVML renderer.
-We name the agent 'Hybrid Engine', HE for short.
+The agent contains the V8 JS engine and a HVML (a customized markup language) renderer.
+We name the agent 'Hybrid Engine' (HE for short).

 3. The developer can always describe the UIs of a device app in the extened HTML5 tags combined with the CSS, and